Are you trying to provide fresh foods to supplement your dairy goats’ diet? Here are some simple goat forage ideas from your backyard.

 - Fall leaves (mine eat them like potato chips), which can be bagged up and saved for winter treats as long as they’re bagged dry.

 - In-ground veggies that you may have planted specifically for your goats – beets, turnips, carrots, radishes.
 I have radishes that volunteered in my scrap pile and now I have a whole bed of radishes to give the goats and I didn’t even have to plant the seed!
+Speaking of seeds, if you need some quality heirloom seeds this year, please visit Seeds for Generations – a family seed company.

 - With a few cold frames dedicated to your goats during the winter, you can be harvesting fresh veggies for them all year long.

-- Look around, before the leaves are all gone, for branches from quick forming trees like willow – these are supple and tasty.
+- Look around, before the leaves are all gone, for branches from quick forming trees like willow.
+These are supple and tasty.

 - A careful amount of evergreens is also appropriate – pine needles are a great Vitamin C boost.